 Oddly enough, php.barcelona 2019 also featured a talk about Go (Golang), given by Kat Zień from Monzo.
 I would say that if you need an asynchronous app, using Go is a far better option than forcing PHP into it.

 One of the most remarkable facts given in this talk is that Monzo is built entirely on Go.
 And it’s working with more than 1500 microservices.
-That sounds like too much, and it brings us to other common topic among various of the presentations.
+That sounds like a lot, and it brings us to other common topic among various of the presentations.

 Microservices.
 The good, the bad and the ugly.